Interlisp/Interlisp.github.io/search-function/vertex-ai-search-implementation.md

 **Key deployment decisions:**
 - `--gen2` — required for Cloud Run-based functions with better performance
 - `--allow-unauthenticated` — public endpoint, CORS restricts access by domain in function code
-- `--service-account` — function runs as the service account, which has Discovery Engine access
+- `--service-account` — function runs as the service account, which has Discovery Engine and Firestore access
 - No key file needed — the service account is attached at deploy time

 ### 4.6 Verify Deployment